 (top-above): WLRW's studios, presumably from the early 1970s

 (bottom left): Chuck Kelly inserted a cart into one of the IGM carousels in the WLRW IGM automation system.
 The cart would contain an endless tape loop of a recorded commercial.
-At the end of the commercial, a "step tone" (as it was called by IGM) or OM (end of message) secondary tone was recorded with the commercial on the third audio track would indicate to the system that it should go to the next event.
-The reel to reels
+At the end of the commercial, a "step tone" (as IGM called it) or OM (end of message) secondary tone was recorded with the commercial on the third audio track would indicate to the system that it should go to the next event.
+The reel-to-reels

 shown were Revox decks used to broadcast the "Drake-Chenault" Solid Gold format mix of oldies and contemporary top 40 songs.
 See automation formats for more on the Drake-Chenault automation formats.

 (top-center): The WLRW studios in the early 1970s showed the showcase window and the IGM automation on the other side of the window.

 (top-right): a side view of the IGM automation unit also showing the large Skully reel to reels (14" reels) which contained the background music service which was transmitted "multiplexed" with the main L and R channels of the signal.
 You needed a special receiver to listen to the "multiplexed" signal that was used to provide music for retail stores and offices by subscription.
 (MUZAK type of system)

-It was not part of the main IGM automation system but operated on a separate controller.
+It was not part of the primary IGM automation system but operated on a separate controller.

 (pictures courtesy of Mark Spalding and Chuck Kelly)